Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Best Time to Visit

-We went in late September and the weather was perfect -- warm during the day, cool in the evenings, and the summer crowds had thinned out.
+I went in late September and the weather was perfect.
+Warm during the day, cool in the evenings, and the summer crowds had thinned out.
 Spring (April-May) and early fall (September-October) are ideal for families.
 Summer (July-August) is hot and crowded but means you can use the outdoor pools at Palatinus Strand on Margaret Island.
-Winter can be cold, but the Christmas markets are magical and the thermal baths are even more atmospheric when there is a chill in the air.
+Winter can be cold, but the Christmas markets are magical and the thermal baths are even more atmospheric when there's a chill in the air.

 What to Pack